You’re likely familiar with “digital marketing strategies,” but it may be considered a term usually reserved for private schools.

 For more on SEO for districts, read this blog: Why SEO Matters To Your District Brand: Put Your Best Foot Forward.

-Online reviews play a direct impact on your district’s website traffic from search, and are slowly (but surely!) becoming the new word-of-mouth.
+Online reviews play a direct impact on your district’s website traffic from search and are the new word-of-mouth.
 Online reviews are incredibly important to many people who conduct searches online, including searches for schools — so if you haven't thought much about your district's online reviews, now is the time to focus on this critical aspect of your web presence.

 Google includes ratings and reviews in your Google My Business listing, so your school district's rating will be a prominent part of your first impression for many searchers.
 Google will also pull in data from popular review platforms for schools, including Niche, GreatSchools, and Facebook.
 (Beyond Google, Zillow home search also pulls in these reviews to influence buying decisions.)